fabianlischka/InfoSec101/p1-InfoSec101.md

 from: "xkcd" by Randall Munroe at [xkcd.com](https://xkcd.com/936/)

-Note: the password tester linked above, indeed, estimates
+Note: the password tester linked above, indeed, estimates *( Can you explain this a bit better?
+I'm not following... )*

 - `Tr0ub4dour&3` to be cracked in 22 hours (30 bits), and
 - `correct horse battery staple` in centuries (63 bits), and